 Discovery World is located on Milwaukee’s lakefront.
 I was surprised at how beautiful this area is.
 It looked like a great location to hang out, or go for a ride along the shoreline, or, as we noticed on the day that we were there anyway, get married and have the reception on a cruise ship.
 Unrelated, but who knew that Milwaukee had such nice beaches?!

 Make no mistake about it, Milwaukee is a beer lover’s dream.
 It’s not just a city of MGD drinkers, however.
 Milwaukee’s micro and craft beer scene is thriving.
-I’m sure this isn’t even remotely true, so don’t hold me to it as fact, but when exploring the town, it felt like there was a brewery on every corner, each with their own unique offerings.
+I’m sure this isn’t even remotely true, so don’t hold me to it as fact, but when exploring the town, it feels like there is a brewery on every corner, each with their own unique offerings.
 Many of the breweries offer tours, too, with samplings.
-These obviously aren’t necessarily child friendly, though, so we didn’t partake in one while in search of family fun in Milwaukee.
+These obviously aren’t necessarily child friendly, though, so we didn’t partake in one while in search of fun things to do in Milwaukee with kids.
 Regardless, whatever your taste is, you definitely won’t be hard-pressed to find good, satisfying suds anywhere during your travels

 Walk Off Tripel beer, by MKE Brewing Co.